 Through the partnership between the U.S. Men’s Clay Court Championship and the HTA, a portion of proceeds from the ATP World Tour event held each April at River Oaks Country Club will be donated to support local NJTL programming.
 The tournament will also be active in various NJTL events during the year, including the annual Kids Day at Memorial Park.

-ATP World Tour players and the organizers of the Fayez Sarofim & Co.
-U.S. Men's Clay Court Championship visited the Houston Tennis Association's National Junior & Learning clinics during the 2019 tournament.
-The players and tournament are contributing to resurface parks courts that have been damaged or need upgrades.
+ATP Tour players and the organizers of the Fayez Sarofim & Co.
+U.S. Men's Clay Court Championship will visit the Houston Tennis Association's National Junior & Learning clinics during the 2022 tournament.
+The players and tournament have contributed to resurface parks courts that were damaged or needed upgrades in past years.
 Watch the full video from their Highland Park visit HERE